yaouDev/markdown-to-pdf/README.md

           fetch-depth: 0 # Good practice

       - name: Generate PDF from Markdown
-        # Replace '@latest' with the version you want to use (e.g, v1.0.0, main, etc.)
+        # Replace '@main' with the version you want to use (e.g, v1.0.0, main, etc.)
-        uses: yaouDev/markdown-to-pdf@latest
+        uses: yaouDev/markdown-to-pdf@main
         id: pdf_generation # Give it an ID to access outputs
         with:
           documents-dir: documents  # Path to your markdown files (e.g., 'documents/')